Tofu satay skewers, a delicious vegan recipe with an easy peanut dipping sauce, made with peanut butter, coconut milk and leftover marinade.

 - Mix together all of the ingredients for the dipping sauce and set aside.

-- Thread the tofu onto the skewers, then scrape any leftover marinade into the sauce and mix.
+- Scrape any leftover marinade into the sauce and mix.